 promote recovery, resilience, and whole-person wellness.

-Interpretation: Recovery is a holistic process of change where individuals learn to overcome or manage their diagnosed symptoms and conditions in order to improve overall well-being and achieve optimal health.
+Interpretation: Recovery is a holistic, self-directed process of change where individuals learn to overcome or manage their diagnosed symptoms and conditions in order to improve overall well-being and achieve optimal health.

 RTX 15.04

-Residents and their families, when possible, are connected with peer support services appropriate to their request or need for service.

-Examples: Peer support services can help to promote resiliency and recovery and are provided by individuals who have shared, lived experience.
-They can include peer recovery groups, peer-to-peer counseling, peer mentoring or coaching, family and youth peer support, or other consumer-run services.

-RTX 15.05